noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 [Rejected!]

-[Ueeeehhhh…...
+[Ueeeehhhh...
 I-I’m that, you know.
 I steadily lose a lot of my vitality under the sun.]

 [It’s alright.
 You’re not a vampire, you’re a God.]